AviSharmaaa/kinda_uno/README.md

 ## How to run the program.

 Simply clone this repository on your local system.
-Cd into the folder and run `go run .` in your terminal how many players you want the game to play for minimum = 2 and maximum = 4.
+Cd into the folder and run `go run .` in your terminal, and give input on how many players you want the game to play for minimum = 2 and maximum = 4.

 Runs on any kind of Environment which supports Golang 1.19 or above.